B.A. Summa Cum Laude, University of California at Los Angeles (Women’s Studies and Education)

 M.A.
 Claremont Graduate University (Women’s Studies with a Certificate in Africana Studies) M.Ed.
 Claremont Graduate University (Curriculum, Instruction, Multimedia and Urban Education)

-Bio: Marsha N. Horsley is a dual Ph.D. student and Associate Instructor in the department of African American and African Diaspora Studies and the department of Communication and Culture.
-Her research explores the crucial nexus of race and eroticism in popular culture, Black pain and pleasure, and the wounded female figure in Black Visual Culture.
+Bio: Marsha N. Horsley is a Ph.D. candidate and Associate Instructor in the department of African American and African Diaspora Studies.
+Her research explores the crucial nexus of race and eroticism in popular culture; Black female pain and pleasure; and the wounding of female figure in Black Visual Culture.

 Teaching Experience (Assistant Instructor, Indiana University, Bloomington)

-African American and African Diaspora Literature: An Examination Films Adaptations of Novels by Women of African Descent, Session I 2012
+A131 Early African American and African Diaspora Literature: An Examination Films Adaptations of Novels by Women of African Descent, Summer 2012

 Public Speaking, Fall 2012-Spring 2013